When to Apply

 - Enclose the non-refundable processing fee by check or money order made payable to “State of Delaware.”

 - Arrange for the Board office to receive verification of licensure from each jurisdiction (state, U.S. territory or District of Columbia) where you currently hold, or have ever held, a license to practice podiatry, sent directly from the jurisdiction to the Board office.

-- Enclose notarized Delaware Podiatric Physician’s Request Form completed and signed by the physician whose practice you will be taking charge of.
+- Enclose the notarized Delaware Podiatric Physician’s Request Form completed and signed by the physician whose practice you will be covering.
 This form is included with the application.

 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.